 Vietnam needs a highly skilled workforce to meet its objective of becoming an industrialised country by 2020.
-The Vietnam-Australia Human Resources Development Strategy 2014-2020 guides Australia's support for Vietnam's human resource development.
-The strategy aims to provide knowledge and skills through the Australia Awards Scholarships and short-term training, to support alumni in their workplaces and to strengthen the links between Vietnam and Australia.
+The Australia-Vietnam Human Resource Development Strategy 2014-2020 guides Australia's support for Vietnam's human resource development.
+The strategy aims to provide knowledge and skills through scholarships and short-term training to support alumni in their workplaces and to strengthen the links between Vietnam and Australia.

 The Australia Awards Scholarships in Vietnam aim to improve the quality of human resources in Vietnam through long term study in Australia.
 These scholarships equip leaders with skills and knowledge to personally drive change and influence development outcomes in Vietnam.
 They also strengthen public institutions and promote linkages between Australia and Vietnam.
-Priority areas of study include economic growth, education, environment, governance, rural development, and infrastructure.
-From 2007-2015, over 1,896 Australia Awards Scholarships were offered to Vietnamese lecturers, researchers, government employees and development workers to undertake postgraduate study in Australia.
+Priority areas of study include governance and economic growth, transport, water and sanitation, education, gender equality, agriculture and rural development, maritime security, regional stability and human rights.